densmoreb1/Streamlit-App-Project/README.md

 4. This should open a browser, if not then navigate to `localhost:8501`

 ## Heroku
-This repository is also connected to a deployed container on Heroku.
+This repository is also (was, no longer is) connected to a deployed container on Heroku.
 It can be accessed in the browser at `https://secure-coast-58551.herokuapp.com`